 Australian Shepherds, also known as Aussies, are a wonderful and popular breed.
 They are very intelligent and energetic, easy to train, and good family dogs.
 Aussies are even used as service dogs to aid those with disabilities.
 However, one thing that may be a little difficult to ascertain is whether they like other dogs.

 Because Australian Shepherds are a naturally friendly breed, they do tend to like other dogs.
-However, their herding tendencies and high-energy personalities may cause tension and scuffles with other dogs, particularly if they are not introduced and have regular interactions with them.
+However, their herding tendencies and high-energy personalities may cause tension and scuffles with other dogs, particularly if they are not already introduced.

-If you are interested in adding an Australian Shepherd to your family, be sure to keep in mind the age of the Aussie as well as your other dogs, and be prepared to commit time to get them acclimated to each other.
-Read on to learn what to look out for and some tips for making sure your Australian Shepherd joins your family with success!
+If you are interested in adding an Australian Shepherd to your family, be sure to keep in mind the age of the Aussie as well as your other dogs, and be prepared to commit time to get them acquainted.
+Read on to learn what to look out for and some tips to help socialize your Australian Shepherd.

 Do Australian Shepherds Like Other Dogs?

 Australian Shepherds are affectionate and generally good-natured dogs.
 They are protective of their own and can get along great with other dogs if they are socialized with them from a young age.
 This can be accomplished in various ways, but if you are planning to add an Australian Shepherd to your family, there are certain dog breeds they will likely get along better with.

 If you have any of the following kinds of dogs, an Australian Shepherd will be a great addition to the family and will fit right in: